manuel-uberti/manuel-uberti.github.io/_posts/2016-10-22-java8-experience.md

-I knew Java 8 stormed the object-oriented (OO from now on) community with plenty of FP material, but it took a new, big project and the brilliant [Java 8 In Action](https://www.manning.com/books/java-8-in-action) to convince me I could go more functional than what was I hoping for.
+I knew Java 8 stormed the object-oriented (OO from now on) community with plenty of FP material, but it took a new, big project and the brilliant [Java 8 In Action](https://www.manning.com/books/java-8-in-action) to convince me I could go more functional than I was hoping for.

 The team I work with comes from a purely OO mindset, so I was a bit reluctant to introduce FP ideas and solutions.
 I jumped right in the middle of the